Invasive Threats to Curecanti Fisheries

 Mussels in Blue Mesa Reservoir would disrupt fishing by reducing natural food sources, litter beaches with sharp, odor-producing shells, and ruin boat engines and steering equipment.

-All watercraft on Blue Mesa, Morrow Point and Crystal Reservoirs will be inspected for mussels prior to launch and inspected for proper cleaning, drainage and drying upon leaving.
-MORE INFORMATION »
+All watercraft on Blue Mesa, Morrow Point and Crystal Reservoirs will be inspected for mussels prior to launch.
+READ MORE

 Whirling Disease is a parasitic infection affecting primarily rainbow and cutthroat trout populations.
-The Gunnison River is already positive for this parasite, however, detailed information about this disease and its prevention and control is available from the Colorado Division of Wildlife.
+The Gunnison River is already positive for this parasite, however, detailed information about this disease and its prevention and control is available from the Colorado Parks and Wildlife.